The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 1954 McIntosh R. Cystic fibrosis of the pancreas.
 Patients over 10 years of age.
 Acta Paediatr 1954; (Supp.100): 467.[PubMed]

-From 1931 Dr Rustin McIntosh (1894-1986) (figure 17), a distinguished general paediatrician, was Chairman of the Babies Hospital, New York where Dorothy Andersen and Paul di Sant’Agnese developed their CF service.
+From 1931 Dr Rustin McIntosh (1894-1986) (fig. 27), a distinguished general paediatrician, was Chairman of the Babies Hospital, New York where Dorothy Andersen and Paul di Sant’Agnese developed their CF service.
 Out of a large group of their patients McIntosh describes 27 who were over the age of 10 years (four of whom had died) from the Colombia Presbyterian Medical Center in New York.
 It is of note that all the patients already had severe respiratory involvement although all retained an optimistic outlook for the future.
 Fatty foods were avoided because of symptoms and only half took pancreatic enzymes and they did equally well without them.
 The report was mentioned by Shwachman in 1958 as the largest series of older patients so far published.

 1954 Shwachman H, Catzel P, Patterson PR, Stoppelman MRH.
 Mucoviscidosis: an evaluation of continuous and prolonged antibiotic therapy.
 Am J Dis Child 1954; 88: 380-382.
 (Meeting presentation by invitation)